-Sigfox Certification is the acknowledgement of the compliance of a Device with Sigfox Certification Specifications in order to ensure its compatibility with Sigfox services and nominal performance on the network.
+Sigfox Certification is the acknowledgment of the compliance of a Device with Sigfox Certification Specifications in order to ensure its compatibility with Sigfox services and nominal performance on the network.

 Getting certified implies the commitment of the partner to do everything necessary to ensure that all their devices registered on the Sigfox network will be compliant with the Sigfox Devices Specifications, in all operational conditions of the device and during its complete life-cycle.